What is “Fake Reviews” and Why Should You be concerned?

 Fake Reviews: Affiliate Schemes

-Negative Marketing: It is a company that write negative review attacking directly a competitor.
-Normally a consumer disapprove of that.
+Negative Marketing: It is a company that writes negative review attacking directly a competitor.
+Normally a consumer disapproves of that.

 Some companies will get around but encouraging their affiliate to write reviews on products or other affiliate companies.

 - A company will persuade their affiliates that their company is by far the best of its kind.

 - They will motivate their affiliates to write a review of a product from a company competitor even if the affiliate has no knowledge of the product (What does it tell you…see where I am coming from with this).

 - Then they make sure their affiliates understand that their review needs to end with a recommendation from their company’s product even if the review is positive or not…Here again, it is all about financial gain not about honesty!